Mrkebubun/sputnik/clients/README.md

 ### place_order(order)

-order must be an ```order``` object, however the timestamp and id are ignored.
+order must be an ```order``` object, however the timestamp, id, and quantity_left are ignored.
 This returns the order id on success.

 ### cancel_order(id)